A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 It is the condition in which the socket and the ball of the hind leg don’t correctly fit with each other.
-This disorder can affect up to 12% of the Border Collies.
+This disorder can affect up to 12% of Border Collies.

 The main symptom of this disorder is discomfort associated with the hind legs.
 It can appear early at the age of 5 months in the form of stiffness and lameness in the hind legs and could happen at any stage of Border Collie’s lifespan.

-It is a congenital condition in which eyes of the Border Collies don’t develop sufficiently, particularly the retina of an eye, which leads to eyesight problems in Border Collies.
+It is a congenital condition in which the eyes of the Border Collies don’t develop sufficiently, particularly the retina of an eye, which leads to eyesight problems in Border Collies.

 The mutation of the eyes can result in other defects in the eyes, causing more severe conditions.
-It can be more severe in one eye than the other eye.
+It can be more severe in one eye than in the other eye.
 But it always occurs in both eyes.

 Collie Eye is more common in other breeds such as Rough and Smooth Collies.
 Approximately 70% to 90% of Rough and Smooth Collies are affected in the United States and Great Britain.

 The good news is that Border Collie has a deficient percentage of having this issue.
 Only 2 to 3 percent of Border Collies face the Collie Eye problem.